What Strategic Marketing Leadership Actually Delivers

 The Challenge

-Build marketing infrastructure from scratch while maintaining current revenue momentum.
-Shift from founder-dependent sales to marketing-driven pipeline.
+Build marketing infrastructure from scratch while maintaining current revenue.
+Shift from founder-dependent sales to a repeatable, marketing-driven pipeline; without adding sales headcount.

-- Conducted customer interviews to identify 3 buyer personas
+- Conducted 14 customer interviews; defined 3 buyer personas (Operations VP, IT Director, CFO)

-- Created content roadmap aligned to buyer journey stages
+- Created a 6-month content roadmap aligned to buyer journey stages

-- Established lead scoring and sales handoff process
+- Established lead scoring model and a formal sales handoff SLA

 The Results